GAsNA/cluster-monitoring/README.md

         - creation modal (one post but cans click on "+" / add button for csv)
         - confirmation modal on delete post
         - search bar for post
-        - on tabulation press, focus on next input / on enter press, save line
+        - on enter press, save line
     - set post to unavailable/do not use
     - get cluster with ticket to filter nb ticket in this cluster
     - possibility to archieved ticket types and clusters ??